 - Ultrasounds,

-- Or some other heart monitoring.
+- Or some additional heart monitoring.

 It’s also common for a veterinary cardiologist to be consulted.